beefyfinance/beefy-sonic/README.md

 # BeefySonic

-BeefySonic is a liquid staking solution for Sonic tokens on the Sonic network, developed by Beefy Finance.
+BeefySonic is a liquid staking solution for Sonic tokens on the Sonic network, developed by Beefy.
 It allows users to stake their Sonic tokens while maintaining liquidity through a tokenized representation (beS) that earns staking rewards.

 ## Overview